yu-lin-kao/tmx-delay-catcher/README.md

 4. Duplicate execution protection
     * Add deduplication logic at DB or process level (idempotency key / execution guard)
     * Prevent double-recording if multiple instances are running
+    * (A little bit too sensitive.
+When people select wrong and corrected, it records several rows)
 5. Multi-project support
     * Support monitoring multiple Asana projects in parallel
     * Could be via separate webhook services or multi-process handling